 Skyscrapers have been dubbed ‘vanity’ projects, questioned on their carbon footprint and called aesthetically unappealing.
 But that hasn’t deterred the architects, big corporations or governments from constructing mega tall buildings (above 600 metres) and also us from getting fascinated by these concrete behemoths.
 They are no longer limited to being good old office spaces.
 Today, the world’s tallest structures are mini-cities in themselves, housing a combination of office spaces, hotels, residential complexes and shopping malls.
 Essentially, they drive economic activity around them.
 That’s why in the last two decades, we have seen at least one supertall skyscraper (300-599 metres) getting completed around the world.
 Therefore, it should not surprise us if, in a few years, we see a completely new set of the tallest man-made structures.
 But, before that happens, we have curated a list for you of the 14 of the tallest completed buildings in the world that are also architectural marvels in their own right.

-The Mukaab: A Giant Cube In Saudi Arabia That Can Fit 20 Skyscrapers
+The Mukaab: Saudi Arabia’s New Project Is A Giant Cube That Can Fit 20 Skyscrapers

 These are the tallest buildings in the world